smart-classic/SMARTFramework-ios/README.md

 Running the Medication Sample App
 ---------------------------------

-If you have checked out the source from GitHub, open the SMARTFramework workspace (at `SMARTFramework-ios/SMARTFramework.xcworkspace`) in Xcode.
+Now that you have checked out the source from GitHub, open the SMARTFramework workspace (at `SMARTFramework-ios/SMARTFramework.xcworkspace`) in Xcode.
 Expand the SMARTFramework group and right-click the file `Config-default.h`, select **show in Finder**.
 Duplicate this file and rename it to `Config.h`, the settings are correct for the app to run against our developer sandbox, so no need to adjust.
 Then make sure you have the **SMART Medications Sample** target selected and hit Run.

 > **Note:** The first time the framework is built it will download and compile the [Redland] C libraries for you.
 This may take some time and Xcode will not show any progress, just be patient.

 Framework Setup